Master of Business Administration (Human Resource Management)

 Course Objective

-Develop the ability to critically evaluate and apply strategic human resource management, organisational behaviour, and leadership theories, concepts, and frameworks.
+Enable learners to critically evaluate and apply advanced business, management, and leadership theories, concepts, and frameworks.

 Build Evidence-Based Decision Skills

-Develop independent research capability and evidence-based decision-making skills relevant to human resource management and organisational strategy.
+Develop independent research capability and evidence-based decision-making skills relevant to organisational and strategic challenges.

-Prepare learners for professional advancement, HR leadership, and further academic progression within contemporary global organisational environments.
+Prepare learners for senior leadership, professional advancement, and further academic progression.

 Programme Outcomes